rulasg/testinghelper-action/README.md

 # A workflow run is made up of one or more jobs that can run sequentially or in parallel
 jobs:
-  # This workflow contains a single job called "build"
+  # This workflow contains a single job that will call a reusable workflow
   call-reusable-testinghelper-worfklow:
-    # The type of runner that the job will run on
     uses: rulasg/testinghelper-action/.github/workflows/testinghelper-workflow.yaml@v1
 ```